-IMOLA created a standard for that: the ELRD forms reference information with a structure of common fields (Template), developed through a XSD / XML scheme that allows semi automatic processing of information through shared rules with metadata derived from a thesaurus.
-It is published by a style sheet, giving homogeneity to the registration information, which flows through the e.Justice portal reusing the building pads e.Codex and ISA.
+IMOLA created a standard for that: the European Land Registry Document (ELRD) formulates reference information within a structure of common fields (Template), developed through an XSD / XML scheme that allows semi-automatic processing of information through shared rules with metadata derived from a thesaurus.
+It is published by a style sheet, giving homogeneity to the registration information, which flows through the e.Justice portal re-using the building pads e.Codex and ISA.

-Once recognized the utility of ELRD developed in IMOLA I, which can be considered as the interface through which the interconnection of land registers has to operate, it is necessary to achieve more complex goals for an effective implementation of the ELRD.
-The next step to deal with is the interoperability problem among partners.
-This scenario can be considered a real nightmare for information reuse and, more specifically, to take advantage of the implicit knowledge encoded in the different registries.
+Once we recognize the utility of the ELRD developed in IMOLA I, which can be considered as the interface through which the interconnection of land registers has to operate, it is necessary to achieve more complex goals for an effective implementation of the ELRD.
+The next step is to deal with the interoperability problem among partners.
+This scenario can be considered a real nightmare for information reuse and, more specifically, IMOLA II will allow us to take advantage of the implicit knowledge encoded in the different registries.

-Possible solutions should imply the creation of a real collaborative development environment where tools can exchange and share data, information and knowledge, but, at present moment, it is hard to reach.
-This would be IMOLA II target.
+Possible solutions should imply the creation of a real collaborative development environment where tools can exchange and share data, information and knowledge, but, at the moment, it is hard to reach.
+This would be the target for IMOLA II.

 With this project ELRA contributes to the achievement of the objectives of the European e-Justice Strategy specified in the Multiannual Action Plan 2014-2018.

 Aims and Objectives

 The main aim of IMOLA II, as a follow-up project, is to provide an interoperability platform among Land Registers in Europe.
 Controlled vocabularies are essential elements for the IMOLA II project a starting point for achieving the semantic shared repository, (Knowledge Repository).